peterfronc/topNET/README.md

 load - AcceptOnlyEventsTypeServer server may be slightly faster and have better micro-latency.

-Both versions however have same functionality with exception of on or two extra options for AcceptOnlyEventsTypeServer.
+Both request handling types have same functionality with exception of extra options for AcceptOnlyEventsTypeServer.
-Both server types also share same handling API for requests and response.
+Both also share same handling API for requests and response.

-To use event only based server simply use:
+To use event only type server use:
 ```
 com.qubit.topnet.PureEventsTypeServer
 ```
-to use "wait" based server just choose:
+to use "wait" type server choose:
 ```
 com.qubit.topnet.AcceptOnlyEventsTypeServer
 ```

-Because both servers share same functionality, they wont be referred seperately anymore unless its required in this documentation and as a single logical entity we will use a "server" word in following content.
+Because both types share same work under common API, they wont be referred seperately anymore unless its required.

-Server uses 3 types of handling threads where POOL type is default:
+Server instance uses 3 types of handling threads where POOL type is the default option:
 * POOL - this type uses atomic reference array with constant size created upon server start.
 It is safest and lightest way that stores thread jobs.
 * QUEUE - this type is similar to "pool" but uses concurrent list instead of statically sized array like in "pool" case.
-While "pool" type thread scans the array to find jobs to do, this thread peeks jobs from head and add to tail in typical FILO manner.
-Each thread of "queue" type maintain its own local queue instance.
+While "pool" type worker scans the array to find jobs, "queue" type picks jobs in typical FILO manner.
+    Each thread acessing the queue maintain its own local instance.
     QUEUE type has an option of unlimited queue size and such option may be useful in some advanced cases.
 * QUEUE_SHARED - this is same as QUEUE type with the difference that all threads share same concurrent queue.
 This type of jobs may work better for servers that